MeteoSwiss/opendata-ground-based-measurements/README.md

 <br>

 ## 6. Pollen stations
 MeteoSwiss operates the [national pollen monitoring network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/pollen-monitoring-network-manual-method.html).
-It consists of 14 monitoring stations which cover Switzerland's most important climatic and vegetation regions.
+It consists of around 15 monitoring stations which cover Switzerland's most important climatic and vegetation regions.
 The measurements obtained provide invaluable information for those who suffer from allergies.  <!-- Daily average values are updated once a week and obtained from manual reference counts. -->

 Additionally since 2023 the new [automatic pollen network](https://www.meteoswiss.admin.ch/weather/measurement-systems/land-based-stations/automatic-pollen-monitoring-network-swisspollen.html) is operational: for the first time in the world, instead of daily averages being available after a week, airborne pollen concentrations (No/m³, number of grains per cubic metre of air) of Birch, Beech, Oak, Alder, Ash, Grasses and Hazel are available in real time at an hourly resolution.